 A fascinating morning: visit JASNA GÓRA, the monastery near Czestochowa, and admire its BLACK MADONNA, which is venerated as the “Queen of Poland” and has become the country’s national symbol.
 Next, stop in Auschwitz to visit what is left of the CONCENTRATION CAMP, a chilling reminder of the Holocaust.
 Evening arrival in Krakow.

-A scenic drive through the heart of mountainous and densely wooded Slovakia, where brown bears still roam free, brings you to Donovaly, a popular ski-resort in the Tatra Mountains, where lunch has been prepared for you.
+A scenic drive through the heart of mountainous and densely wooded Slovakia, where brown bears still roam free, brings you to Donovaly, a popular ski resort in the Tatra Mountains.
 Continue to Budapest, proud capital of Hungary.
 This evening, you may wish to join an optional private dinner cruise on the Danube River, the perfect introduction to this fascinating city.

 Your Local Guide takes you through Eastern Europe’s most cosmopolitan city.
 See elegant Andrassy Avenue, the Thermal Baths, and the world’s second-largest Jewish synagogue.
 From the lacy lookout towers of Fishermen’s Bastion, enjoy a panoramic view of the sprawling city.
 Then, visit the 13th-century MATTHIAS CORONATION CHURCH and Heroes’ Square.
 Afternoon at leisure.
 Tonight, a delectable optional Hungarian specialty dinner can be arranged.